White-tailed eagle: Causes of decline

 White-tailed eagles are more vulnerable to direct persecution than golden eagles since most nests are highly accessible for white-tailed eagle but not for golden eagles which usually nest in mountainous, precipitously rocky terrain, in contrast to sea cliff nests of which 67–87% were found to be accessible.
 Before firearms were widely available in Scotland and Norway automatic traps were utilized wherein carrion was laid out to entice an eagle with a person hiding in a near subterranean trap waited until the eagle was distracted, at that point grabbing the eagle by the leg.
 Petrified by the darkness once dragged below, white-tailed eagles apparently offer no resistance once caught.
-However, habitat had to be favorable and even when conditions were correct, success at capture as such was low.
+However, habitat had to be favourable and even when conditions were correct, success at capture as such was low.
 The main driver of declines before firearms and industrialized poisons was habitat alterations.
 After about the 1840s, firearms became available and declines accelerated considerably, by 1916 the last nesting pair in all of Britain attempted to raise a brood on the isle of Skye.
 While other ecological factors have been considered in this decline, stringent research has shown the extirpation here was fully correlated to intentional, rapacious predation by man.
 Many gamekeepers poisoned and shot eagles and destroyed nearly any nest they encountered.
 A few more enlightened landowners forbade the killing of eagles but there's evidence that the gamekeepers sometimes chose to destroy eagles regardless of the rule of law.
 On deer forest, eagles were tolerated later than in other British areas, but destructions accelerated there by the late 1800s.
 Also many white-tailed eagles were poisoned by shepherds who considered it enemy of the flock.
 Elsewhere in Europe, persecution rates in the 19th and 20th century were just as drastic.
 In Romania, more than 400 white-tailed eagles were killed in two decades by a single hunter.
 In Norway between 1959 and 1968, an average of 169 eagles were killed annually; with a maximum of 221 in 1961.
 Around the year 1860, an author estimated that about 400 were being killed annually throughout Germany.
 Between 1946 and 1972 in eastern Germany, a total of 194 dead white-tailed eagles were found, about half of them shot, after governmental protection of the species had been instituted there.